Skip to main section

 This program can provide the skills to create educational models that keep students engaged and inspired.

-How long does it take to get a Master of Educational Design and Technology, Curriculum Instruction and Assessment degree?
+Skills you’ll learn in a Strayer Master of Educational Design and Technology, Curriculum, Instruction and Assessment concentration

 Completion of Strayer University’s Master of Educational Design and Technology program does not guarantee a student has met the requirements to apply for public school teacher or administrator licensure in any state, nor that a student will be eligible for pay raises, promotions or other job-related benefits.
 Students pursuing teacher or school administrator certification in the public school system should contact their respective state offices of education as well as local school district to confirm educational requirements before beginning the program.
 More information about state-specific requirements.